 - Target 5 Principal Road Condition - 4.1.2.
-We have estimated our proposed mandatory targets in line with May 2010 TfL LIP Guidance and the July 2010 TfL Supplementary Guidance document "Setting targets for second Round LIPS".
+We have estimated our proposed mandatory targets in line with May 2010 TfL LIP Guidance and the July 2010 TfL Supplementary Guidance document "Setting Targets for Second Round LIPS".
 The guidance also sets the definitions of the target, baseline, milestones and trajectories for each indicator. - 4.1.3.
 We have performed well in most of the mandatory indicator areas in recent years and the schemes and initiatives we plan to implement over the next three years will continue to improve our performance.
-However, the main factor affecting our future performance is the forthcoming removal of the WEZ. - 4.1.4.
-TfL's Integrated Impact Assessment on the removal of the WEZ estimated that the removal of the WEZ will result in an increase of between six and 12 per cent in traffic and between 15 and 21 per cent in congestion.
+However, the main factor affecting our future performance is the recent removal of the WEZ. - 4.1.4.
+TfL's Integrated Impact Assessment on the removal of the WEZ estimated that it will result in an increase of between six and 12 per cent in traffic and between 15 and 21 per cent in congestion.
 It also predicts an increase of up to five per cent in CO2 emissions.
 In fact, more traffic on our roads may well have a negative impact, to varying degrees, on our future performance in all but the road safety mandatory indicator areas (TfL research suggests that the impact of the WEZ on road traffic casualties was not significant, so we assume that the impact of removing it will be minimal).
 TfL collects the data for each indicator at different intervals and expresses them differently, for example, as an average of three years' rolling data for the road safety indicators.
-The likely impacts of removing the WEZ will therefore become apparent in different milestone years for each indicator. - 4.1.5.
-We have proposed interim and longer-term targets for each of the five mandatory indictors, taking into account the data available on past performance, and the performance of neighbouring boroughs.
-We then assessed the potential impact of the schemes and initiatives we are likely to implement over the relevant years and factored in the likely effects of the removal of the WEZ.
-We also considered when those effects are likely to show for each indicator.
+The likely impacts of removing the WEZ will therefore become apparent in different milestone years for each indicator.